Autonomy Corporation: Hewlett-Packard

-18 August 2011: Hewlett-Packard announced that it would purchase Autonomy for US$42.11 per share with a premium of around 79% over market price that was widely criticized as "absurdly high", a "botched strategy shift" and a "chaotic" attempt to rapidly reposition HP and enhance earnings by expanding the high-margin software services sector.
+On 18 August 2011, Hewlett-Packard (HP) announced that it would purchase Autonomy for US$42.11 per share with a premium of around 79% over market price that was widely criticized as "absurdly high", a "botched strategy shift" and a "chaotic" attempt to rapidly reposition HP and enhance earnings by expanding the high-margin software services sector.
 The transaction was unanimously approved by the boards of directors of both HP and Autonomy and the Autonomy board recommended that its shareholders accept the offer.
 On 3 October 2011 HP closed the deal, announcing that it had acquired around 87.3% of the shares for around $10.2 billion, and valuing the company at around $11.7 billion in total.

+On 10 January 2012, legal entity Autonomy Corporation PLC was converted into private company Autonomy Corporation Limited.

-May 2012: Mike Lynch left his role as Autonomy CEO after a significant drop in revenue in the previous quarter.
+In May 2012, Mike Lynch left his role as Autonomy CEO after a significant drop in revenue in the previous quarter.

-September 2012: Robert Youngjohns was appointed SVP & GM of Autonomy/Information Management Business Unit.
+In September 2012, Robert Youngjohns was appointed SVP & GM of Autonomy/Information Management Business Unit.

-November 2012: Hewlett-Packard announced that it was taking an $8.8 billion accounting charge after claiming "serious accounting improprieties" and "outright misrepresentations" at Autonomy; its share price fell to a decades' low on the news.
+In November 2012, Hewlett-Packard announced that it was taking an $8.8 billion accounting charge after claiming "serious accounting improprieties" and "outright misrepresentations" at Autonomy; its share price fell to a decades' low on the news.
 Previous management in turn accused HP of a "textbook example of defensive stalling" to conceal evidence of its own prior knowledge and gross mismanagement and undermining of the company, noting public awareness since 2009 of its financial reporting issues and that even HP's CFO disagreed with the price paid.
 External observers stated that only a small part of the write-off appeared to be due to accounting mis-statements, and that HP had overpaid for businesses previously.
-Lynch alleged that the problems were due to HP's running of Autonomy, citing "internecine warfare" within the organization.
+Lynch said that the problems were due to HP's running of Autonomy, citing "internecine warfare" within the organization.
 Major culture clashes had been reported in the press.

 The Serious Fraud Office (United Kingdom), and the U.S. Securities and Exchange Commission joined the FBI in investigating the potential anomalies.
-However, in January 2015 the SFO closed its investigation as the chance of successful prosecution was low.
+In January 2015, the SFO closed its investigation as the chance of successful prosecution was low.

 Three lawsuits were brought by shareholders against HP, for the fall in value of HP shares.
-In August 2014 a United States district court judge threw out a proposed settlement involving a fee of up to $48 million: Autonomy's previous management had argued the settlement would be collusive and was intended to divert scrutiny of HP executives' own responsibility and knowledge.
+In August 2014, a United States district court judge threw out a proposed settlement involving a fee of up to $48 million: Autonomy's previous management had argued the settlement would be collusive and was intended to divert scrutiny of HP executives' own responsibility and knowledge.